AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 <!-- Before using the **Invoke an AEM Workflow** Submit Action, [configure the AEM DS settings](configuring-the-processing-server-url-.md). -->

-## Use synchronous or asynchronous submission
+## Use synchronous or asynchronous submission {#use-synchronous-or-asynchronous-submission}

 A Submit Action can use synchronous or asynchronous submission.